-How to Calculate Inventory Turnover/Turns From the Balance Sheet
+How to Calculate Inventory Turnover Ratio From the Balance Sheet

-The faster inventory turnover occurs, the more efficiently a business operates while experiencing a higher return on its equity and other assets.
-An inventory turnover ratio, also known as inventory turns, provides insight into the efficiency of a company, both absolute and relative when converting its cash into sales and profits.
+A business operates more efficiently when it experiences a higher return on its equity and other assets because faster inventory turnover occurs.
+An inventory turnover ratio, also known as inventory turns, provides insight into the efficiency of a company when converting its cash into sales and profits.

-For example, if two companies each have $20 million in inventory, the one sells all of it every 30 days has better cash flow and less risk than the one that takes 60 days to do the same.
+For example, a company that sells all of its inventory every 30 days has better cash flow and less risk than the one that takes 60 days to do so if the two companies each have $20 million in inventory.

-The formula is a straightforward method for determining how often a company turns over its inventory over a specified period of time.
+The inventory turnover formula is a straightforward method for determining how often a company turns over its inventory over a specified period of time.